Top FAQs About Income-Driven Repayment Plans

 This article will answer these common questions:

-- What are the income-driven repayment (IDR) plans?
+- What are IDR plans?

 - Am I eligible for an IDR plan?